 Barrington criminal defense lawyer, James Dimeas, has represented thousands of clients throughout all of the Criminal Courts of Chicago, Barrington, Chicago, Cook County, DuPage County, Kane County, and Lake County.
 James Dimeas's office is located within driving distance of all of the courthouses in the area and he frequently handles cases in all of the Branch Courthouses throughout DuPage County, Kane County, and Lake County.
 James Dimeas is well-known and respected in all of the local courthouses by the judges and prosecutors and has the experience to knowing how to get things done in court.

 Enlist an Experienced and Highly Rated Criminal Defense Lawyer in the Barrington Area

-Barrington criminal defense lawyer, James Dimeas, is a nationally-recognized, award-winning criminal defense attorney with over-26 years of experience handling criminal cases in Barrington, Chicago, Cook County, DuPage County, Kane County and Lake County.
+Barrington criminal defense lawyer, James Dimeas, is a nationally-recognized, award-winning criminal defense attorney with over-27 years of experience handling criminal cases in Barrington, Chicago, Cook County, DuPage County, Kane County and Lake County.
 Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018 and 2019."
 The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
 The National Institute of Criminal Law Attorneys named James Dimeas a "10 Best Attorney for Client Satisfaction."
 Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 James Dimeas was recently named a "Best DUI Attorney."
 Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois."
 The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
-James Dimeas is rated "Superb" by AVVO, the highest rating possible for any criminal defense lawyer in the United States.
+James Dimeas is rated "Superb, 10 out of 10," by AVVO, the highest rating possible for any criminal defense lawyer in the United States.
 James Dimeas is a published author, having co-written a book for attorneys that instructs them on how to effectively and successfully represent clients charged with the crime of Identity Theft.